 About Dr. Satz

-I graduated with a B.A. in Psychology from The University of Michigan and completed my Doctorate in Clinical Psychology at Yeshiva University’s Ferkauf Graduate School of Psychology.
-Over the course of my clinical training I have accumulated experience with patients of all ages and across a broad spectrum of issues.
+I graduated with a B.A. in Psychology from The University of Michigan and completed my Doctorate in Clinical Psychology at Yeshiva University, Ferkauf Graduate School of Psychology.
+Over the course of my career, I have accumulated experience with patients of all ages and across a broad spectrum of issues.
 My internship at St. Luke’s/Roosevelt Hospital Center in New York City focused on inpatient, outpatient, and substance abuse treatment.
 Subsequently I went on to run Day Treatment programs for both adolescents and adults, and worked with children and adolescents in foster care.
 After returning to work at St. Luke’s/Roosevelt’s Transitional Day Treatment program, I completed Intensive Training in Dialectical Behavior Therapy (DBT) and provided group, individual, and family therapy.

 I established my psychotherapy practice in 1996 and since then have worked with many children, adolescents, adults, and couples.
 I have helped people navigate life transitions, academic struggles, relationship and marital issues, disordered eating and body image, self-harm, and transitioning to college.

 I frequently collaborate with other clinicians or medical providers as needed and/or requested.